MrRutledge/MrRutledgeHub/content/post/First_Post/index.md

 ### Differences and Similarities between Java and other high profile general purpose languages.

 Both C++ and Java are object-oriented programming languages.
 Unlike other languages, Java has a feature called garbage collection which helps with using the memory efficiently.
+C++ has pointers while in Java we don't have pointers.
+Both Java and C++ have C language as their progenitor.
+Java code is converted to bytcode after compilation while in C++ there is no such step required.